saurabh-08/text-to-3d/Models/Shap_e/ReadMe.md

 Set the `BLENDER_PATH` environment variable to the path of the Blender executable if using the encoding functionality.

-## Usage

-The repository includes several Jupyter Notebooks to get you started:

-1. **Text-to-3D Model** (`sample_text_to_3d.ipynb`): Sample a 3D model conditioned on a text prompt.

-2. **Image-to-3D Model** (`sample_image_to_3d.ipynb`): Sample a 3D model conditioned on a synthetic view image.
-For optimal results, it's recommended to remove the background from the input image.

-3. **Encode Model** (`encode_model.ipynb`): Load a 3D model or a mesh (trimesh), generate multiview renders and a point cloud, encode them into a latent, and render it back.
-This notebook requires Blender, and the `BLENDER_PATH` environment variable should be set.

 ## Resources

 - **Repository**: [OpenAI Shap-E on GitHub](https://github.com/openai/shap-e)
-- **License**: MIT License

-## Contributors

-The project has been contributed to by the following users:
-- @unixpickle
-- @heewooj
-- @bitsnaps
-- @chand1012
-- @mattdeitke
-- @onpix
-- @mertyyanik
-- @ahmadmustafaanis

-## License

-Shap-E is released under the MIT License.

----

-For additional information, refer to the [README](https://github.com/openai/shap-e) on the official GitHub repository.